Anyon condensation and the color code

 There are four anyons in the anyon model of the low-energy theory of the toric code.
 The particle $\one$ represents the vacuum, or the trivial anyon.
 Particles $\e$ and $\m$ are bosonic anyons with $\theta_\e = \theta_\m = +1$, and $\f$ is a fermion with $\theta_\f = -1$.
 The anyons fuse as follows, $\e \times \e = \m \times \m = \f \times \f = \one$ and $\e \times \m = \f$.
 Any two non-identical, non-trivial anyons braid non-trivially, e.g.,~$M_{\e,\m} = -1$.

 Fig.~\ref{fig:TC_lattice_excitations} shows a construction for the toric code which is particularly helpful for our discussion throughout this work.
 We start with a hexagonal lattice, place a physical qubit on each vertex and colour the plaquettes as in Fig.~\ref{fig:TC_lattice_excitations}.
 Each plaquette hosts a stabiliser generator acting on the surrounding qubits in a Pauli-basis defined by the colour of the plaquette.
 Green and blue plaquettes host weight-6 $Z$-type stabilisers.
 Red plaquettes and red edges host weight-6 and weight-2 $X$-type stabilisers, respectively.
 The same stabilisers are obtained when following Kitaev's original toric code construction~\cite{Kitaev03} on a triangular lattice decorated with additional 2-valent vertices on every edge, as shown in Fig.~\ref{fig:TC_lattice_excitations}.
-For this, see also the matching code construction~\cite{Wootton15} which describes a construction for microscopic stabiliser models in the toric code phase based on Kitaev's honeycomb model~\cite{Kitaev06}, including the model described here.
+In Kitaev's original description of the toric-code model, qubits are placed on the edges of some arbitrary lattice.
+Then, Pauli-X stabilisers are associated to the vertices of the lattice and Pauli-Z stabilisers are associated to the faces of the lattice.
+Specifically, Pauli-X vertex stabilizers (Pauli-Z plaquette stabilisers) are the product of Pauli-X (Pauli-Z) terms on qubits associated to edges adjacent to their respective lattice vertex (plaquette).
+See also the matching code construction~\cite{Wootton15} which describes a construction for microscopic stabiliser models in the toric code phase based on Kitaev's honeycomb model~\cite{Kitaev06}, including the model described here.
 The excitations on red plaquettes and edges are \e anyons.
 The blue and green plaquettes host the \m anyon.